jokersoft/ai-quest/src/ai-quest-api-lambda/README.md

 permanent changes in the history of this World.
 Decision is normally followed by Evaluation - where the possibility evaluation for the planned action happens.
 And end with the Outcome.

-**Evaluation** - (almost) each Decision will be evaluated to impact both - Player and the World.
+**Evaluation?** - (almost) each Decision will be evaluated to impact both - Player and the World.
 Leads to an Outcome.

 **Outcome** - result of a Decision made in a certain Situation.